DeityVengy/Star_Wars_Genesis_V2_for_Starfield_1.11.36/README.md

    If you see this on a select few weapons, then it's normal and part of the WIP nature of this modlist.
 Starting a NG+ save or a new save should/will fix most of it.
 If ALL weapons are like that then it could be anything tbh.
 Game version mismatch, save issue, mod outdated, etc.
 6. X Mod isn't working.
 What do i do?
    Make sure you downloaded the correct version I listed.
 Make sure you followed my load order.
 Make sure your Starfield version is V1.11.36

+Got any more questions?
+Experiencing a bug?
+Please join the Discord at https://discord.gg/sqKTwGRwwY